ziyan/gatewaysshd/README.md

 ssh-keygen -t rsa -b 2048 -N "" -f id_rsa.gateway-1.example.com
 ```

 Then we will need to sign the public key `id_rsa.gateway-1.example.com.pub` for this host using the certificate authority.
+If you don't own the certificate authority, you may need to send only this `.pub` file to the certificate authority for them to sign it.

 ```
 ssh-keygen -s id_rsa.ca -I gateway-1.example.com -h -n gateway-1.example.com,gateway-1 -V +52w id_rsa.gateway-1.example.com.pub